Instrumental and Proximal Causal Inference with Gaussian Processes: Experiments

 \subsection{Simulations on IV}

 We compare our method, GPIV, against several representative baselines, including KIV \citep{singh2019}, MMRIV \citep{zhang2023instrumental}, and QBIV \citep{wang2021quasi}, focusing primarily on estimation accuracy.
 Notably, KIV differs from GPIV in key design choices, particularly in its reliance on data splitting and the use of fixed kernel lengthscales.
 QBIV, in contrast, represents a Bayesian extension of DualIV \citep{muandet2020dual}.
 In the context of UQ, we compare GPIV with QBIV, KIV (BS), and QBIV (BS), where the latter two approaches denote that the initial point estimate is used as the mean estimate, and bootstrap (BS) is employed solely for variance estimation.
+Moreover, \citet{lob2026uniforminferencekernelinstrumental} provide a modified bootstrap method for KIV with good asymptotic behaviour and low computational cost.
+Nevertheless, their method produces a uniform uncertainty band, which fails to capture the epistemic uncertainty from the data.

 \paragraph{Synthetic data.} We adopt the data generating process described in \citet{singh2019}, and evaluate each estimator across three distinct designs of the groundtruth ATE $f$: \text{a sine design } ($f(x) = 2\sin(2\pi x)$) , \text{a linear design } ($f(x)=4x-2$), and \text{a log design } ($f(x)=\log (|16x-8|+1)\times\text{sgn}(x-0.5)$) design.
 To evaluate model performance, we measure the MSE, coverage, and ARC over 200 evenly spaced points $x \in [0,1]$.